 Many alumni and friends are interested in making a planned gift to the law school.
 These gifts offer benefits ranging from life income to estate planning and income tax reduction.

-If this is something that you may be considering, please contact Assistant Dean Burnie Atterbury at (415) 422-2551 in the Office of Development and Alumni Relations for more information.
+If this is something that you may be considering, please contact the Director of Planned Giving Elizabeth Hill at (415) 422-4163 for more information.

 Gifts of Appreciated Securities